OK, what’s this?

 Slack (MET) : 15.664ns (required time - arrival time) Source: test_in (input port clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Destination: test_samp_reg/D (rising edge-triggered cell FDRE clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Path Group: theclk Path Type: Setup (Max at Fast Process Corner) Requirement: 20.000ns (theclk rise@20.000ns - theclk rise@0.000ns) Data Path Delay: 2.465ns (logic 0.291ns (11.797%) route 2.175ns (88.203%)) Logic Levels: 1 (IBUF=1) Input Delay: 4.000ns Clock Path Skew: 2.162ns (DCD - SCD + CPR) Destination Clock Delay (DCD): 2.162ns = ( 22.162 - 20.000 ) Source Clock Delay (SCD): 0.000ns Clock Pessimism Removal (CPR): 0.000ns Clock Uncertainty: 0.035ns ((TSJ^2 + TIJ^2)^1/2 + DJ) / 2 + PE Total System Jitter (TSJ): 0.071ns Total Input Jitter (TIJ): 0.000ns Discrete Jitter (DJ): 0.000ns Phase Error (PE): 0.000ns Location Delay type Incr(ns) Path(ns) Netlist Resource(s) ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 0.000 0.000 r input delay 4.000 4.000 AE20 0.000 4.000 r test_in (IN) net (fo=0) 0.000 4.000 test_in AE20 IBUF (Prop_ibuf_I_O) 0.291 4.291 r test_in_IBUF_inst/O net (fo=1, routed) 2.175 6.465 test_in_IBUF SLICE_X0Y1 FDRE r test_samp_reg/D ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 20.000 20.000 r AE23 0.000 20.000 r test_clk (IN) net (fo=0) 0.000 20.000 test_clk AE23 IBUF (Prop_ibuf_I_O) 0.077 20.077 r test_clk_IBUF_inst/O net (fo=1, routed) 1.278 21.355 test_clk_IBUF BUFGCTRL_X0Y4 BUFG (Prop_bufg_I_O) 0.026 21.381 r test_clk_IBUF_BUFG_inst/O net (fo=2, routed) 0.781 22.162 test_clk_IBUF_BUFG SLICE_X0Y1 FDRE r test_samp_reg/C clock pessimism 0.000 22.162 clock uncertainty -0.035 22.126 SLICE_X0Y1 FDRE (Setup_fdre_C_D) 0.003 22.129 test_samp_reg ------------------------------------------------------------------- required time 22.129 arrival time -6.465 ------------------------------------------------------------------- slack 15.664

-This analysis starts at time zero, adds the 4 ns (clock-to-output) that was specified in the max input delay constraint, and continues that data path at the fastest possible combination of process, voltage and temperature.
+This analysis starts at time zero.
+It then adds the 4 ns (clock-to-output) that was specified in the max input delay constraint, and continues that data path.
+The values that are used for the delays of the logic elements are those of the fastest possible combination of process, voltage and temperature.
 Together with the FPGA’s own data path delay (2.465 ns), the total data path delay stands at 6.465 ns.

-The clock path is the calculated, once again with the fastest possible combination, starting from the following clock at 20 ns.
-The clock travels from the input pin to the flip-flop (with no clock network delay compensation, since no PLL is involved), taking into account the calculated jitter.
-All in all, the clock path ends at 22.129 ns, which is 15.664 ns after the data arrived to the flip-flop, which is this constraint’s slack.
+The clock path is then calculated, starting from the following clock at 20 ns.
+Once again, the values of the delays are chosen from the fastest possible combination.
+The clock travels from the input pin to the flip-flop (with no compensation for the clock network delay, since no PLL is involved).
+This calculation also takes the estimated jitter into account (by virtue of "clock uncertainty").
+All in all, the clock path ends at 22.129 ns, which is 15.664 ns after the data arrived to the flip-flop.
+This is the constraint’s slack.

 Min Delay Paths -------------------------------------------------------------------------------------- Slack (VIOLATED) : -0.045ns (arrival time - required time) Source: test_in (input port clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Destination: test_samp_reg/D (rising edge-triggered cell FDRE clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Path Group: theclk Path Type: Hold (Min at Slow Process Corner) Requirement: 0.000ns (theclk rise@0.000ns - theclk rise@0.000ns) Data Path Delay: 3.443ns (logic 0.626ns (18.194%) route 2.817ns (81.806%)) Logic Levels: 1 (IBUF=1) Input Delay: 2.000ns Clock Path Skew: 5.351ns (DCD - SCD - CPR) Destination Clock Delay (DCD): 5.351ns Source Clock Delay (SCD): 0.000ns Clock Pessimism Removal (CPR): -0.000ns Clock Uncertainty: 0.035ns ((TSJ^2 + TIJ^2)^1/2 + DJ) / 2 + PE Total System Jitter (TSJ): 0.071ns Total Input Jitter (TIJ): 0.000ns Discrete Jitter (DJ): 0.000ns Phase Error (PE): 0.000ns Location Delay type Incr(ns) Path(ns) Netlist Resource(s) ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 0.000 0.000 r input delay 2.000 2.000 AE20 0.000 2.000 r test_in (IN) net (fo=0) 0.000 2.000 test_in AE20 IBUF (Prop_ibuf_I_O) 0.626 2.626 r test_in_IBUF_inst/O net (fo=1, routed) 2.817 5.443 test_in_IBUF SLICE_X0Y1 FDRE r test_samp_reg/D ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 0.000 0.000 r AE23 0.000 0.000 r test_clk (IN) net (fo=0) 0.000 0.000 test_clk AE23 IBUF (Prop_ibuf_I_O) 0.734 0.734 r test_clk_IBUF_inst/O net (fo=1, routed) 2.651 3.385 test_clk_IBUF BUFGCTRL_X0Y4 BUFG (Prop_bufg_I_O) 0.093 3.478 r test_clk_IBUF_BUFG_inst/O net (fo=2, routed) 1.873 5.351 test_clk_IBUF_BUFG SLICE_X0Y1 FDRE r test_samp_reg/C clock pessimism 0.000 5.351 clock uncertainty 0.035 5.387 SLICE_X0Y1 FDRE (Hold_fdre_C_D) 0.101 5.488 test_samp_reg ------------------------------------------------------------------- required time -5.488 arrival time 5.443 ------------------------------------------------------------------- slack -0.045

-This analysis starts at time zero, adds the 2 ns (clock-to-output) that was specified in the min input delay constraint, and continues that data path at the slowest possible combination of process, voltage and temperature.
+This analysis starts at time zero.
+It then adds the 2 ns (clock-to-output) that was specified in the min input delay constraint, and continues that data path.
+The values that are used for the delays of the logic elements are those of the slowest possible combination of process, voltage and temperature.
 Together with the FPGA’s own data path delay (3.443 ns), the total data path delay stands at 5.443 ns.
 It should be no surprise that the FPGA’s own delay is bigger compared with the fast analysis above.

-The clock path is the calculated, now with the slowest possible combination, starting from the same clock edge at 0 ns.
-After all, this is a hold calculation, so the question is whether the mat wasn’t swept under the feet of the sampling flip-flop before it managed to sample it.
+The clock path is then calculated, now with the slowest possible combination.
+This calculation starts from the same clock edge at 0 ns.
+After all, this is a calculation of hold timing, so the question is whether the data wasn't changed at the input of the flip-flop before it managed to sample it.

-It may come as a surprise that a 2 ns clock-to-output can violate a hold constraint.
-This shouldn’t be taken lightly — it can cause real problems.
+It may come as a surprise that a minimal clock-to-output of 2 ns can violate a hold constraint.
+This shouldn’t be taken lightly — like any violated timing constraint, it can cause real problems if it's ignored.

 The solution for this case would be to add a PLL to the clock path, which locks the global network’s clock to the input clock.
 This effectively means pulling it several nanoseconds earlier, which definitely solves the problem.